How WFM data permissions work

 Dynamic data permissions are useful to reuse roles across different teams and sites as they are based on the team and site the user belongs to.
 If the user changes teams, the access is automatically changed to the new team from the first day of the new period.

-EXAMPLE An agent with MyTeam data permissions for viewing schedules will be able to see their team's shifts in the team view.
-If the agent moves to a new team on June 1st, they will be able to see the current team's shifts up until May 31st, and on June 1st they will be able to see the shifts of their new team.
+EXAMPLE An agent with MyTeam data permissions for viewing schedules can see their team's shifts in the team view.
+If the agent moves to a new team on June 1st, they can see the current team's shifts up until May 31st, and on June 1st they can see the shifts of their new team.